 Hello, I'm attorney Benham Sims.
-My partner Tom Coffey and I bring a unique blend of experience and knowledge in the practice of criminal law and expungement.
-I served as a Jefferson District Judge after eight years as a trial prosecutor for the Jefferson County Attorney's office.
-During that period of time, I was recognized as the State Prosecutor the Year by the Kentucky Prosecutors Advisory Council, Fraternal Order of Police Prosecutor the Year, and as author of the Kentucky DUI trial manual.
+My partner, Tom Coffey and I bring a unique blend of experience and knowledge in the practice of criminal law and expungement.
+I served as a Jefferson District Court Judge after eight years as a trial prosecutor for the Jefferson County Attorney's office.
+During that time, I was recognized as the State Prosecutor the Year by the Kentucky Prosecutors Advisory Council, the Fraternal Order of Police Prosecutor the Year, and I authored the Kentucky DUI trial manual.
 I have now practiced criminal law for almost thirty years.

-We are the attorneys who help write the expungement law and helped secure the passage of expungement reform in Kentucky.
+We are the attorneys who helped write the expungement law and helped secure the passage of expungement reform in Kentucky.

 Benham and Tom helped secure passage of Kentucky's Expungement Law.
 In fact, Benham was asked to testify before the House Judiciary Committee as a lawyer, former Prosecutor, and former District Judge.
 See a clip of Benham's testimony before the house Judiciary Committee: